 Black cherry wood frame containing original 1892 William Prestele Lithocaustic.
-Available from my Etsy store.
+Available from my

 USDA "Report of the Pomologist" Lithocaustic, A. Hoen & Co.
 1892.
 William Prestele, artist.
 Hand-milled black cherry wood frame, unfinished: 10.5" x 12.5".
 Cherry wood comes from an orchard in Corrales, New Mexico.
 The wood contains some flaws - namely a large knot and a few minor fissures.
 Fruitwood is not a perfect material, and this frame is meant to represent the rustic nature of raw cherry, as well as an homage to the cultivation of the fruit itself.
 Please specify whether you would like a thin plexiglass or glass glazing.